gabrielfalcao/tomb/README.md

-# ⚰Tomb - Password Manager powered by Rust and AES-256-CBC encryption.
+# ⚰Tomb - CLI Password Manager

+Tomb is a command-line password manager built with Rust and TUI, it stores encrypted secrets in a single yaml file, dubbed _Tomb File_.

+The encryption is powered by AES-256-CBC and private key generation by PBKDF2 derivation of user-input passwords.

 [![CI](https://github.com/gabrielfalcao/tomb/actions/workflows/rust.yml/badge.svg)](https://github.com/gabrielfalcao/tomb/actions/workflows/rust.yml)